 How SFC Works

 After running through Command prompt (admin) the tool thoroughly checks for corrupted files.
-If found SFC replaces the file with the same taking from cache folder.
+If found SFC replaces the file with the same taking from the cache folder.

 The command above will scan all the files and restore all the corrupted files if any with a cached copy that is located in a compressed folder at C:\Windows\System32\dllcache which is the Windows operating system folder.